 There are also additional requirements for producers of single-use plastics.
 The recycled content in PET bottles needs to reach a specific level and the collection rates for plastic bottles need to be increased.
 The extended producer responsibility includes covering costs of awareness-raising measures and waste collection of single-use plastic.

 Implications for the EU countries

 The deadline for implementation of laws and regulations by the EU Member States is July 2021, which is 2 years after the Directive came into force.
 However, deadlines for the particular action points may be different, for example for bottle collection rates and PET recycled content ratio.

 The exact measures taken to comply with the requirements are not determined and depend on the individual countries.
 Since the interpretation of the Directive can be troublesome, the Commission is planning to release an additional document with guidelines regarding the single-use plastic products falling under the Directive and the available substitutes.

-Even though the plastic pollution crisis goes much more beyond the presented list of products, the Single-use plastic Directive is a first step towards solving the problem.
-The national legislations resulting from it will create opportunities to reduce overall plastic use and raise the public awareness of more sustainable alternatives.
+Even though the plastic pollution crisis goes much beyond the presented list of products, the Single-use Plastic Directive is a first step towards solving the problem.
+The national legislation resulting from it, will create opportunities to reduce overall plastic use and raise public awareness of more sustainable alternatives.